-Huddersfield Town v Coventry City
+Godden levels as Coventry draw at Huddersfield

 Post update

-Liam Kelly (Coventry City) wins a free kick in the attacking half.
+Oliver Turton (Huddersfield Town) wins a free kick in the defensive half.

 Post update

-Foul by Liam Kelly (Coventry City).
+Foul by Matt Godden (Coventry City).

 Post update